-With 600 members, Club 29 is one of the largest Clubs in Rotary International, and it is also one of the friendliest.
+With almost 600 members, Club 29 is one of the largest Clubs in Rotary International, and it is also one of the friendliest.
 We welcome guests and visiting Rotarians from all over the world at our weekly luncheon meetings.

 Club 29 is CONNECTED!
 Our programs involve internationally prominent leaders in every field and our membership represents the business and civic leaders of our community and our state.
 We connect with each other, our community, and with other Rotarians worldwide.

 Club 29 has been serving others for more than 100 years!
 Oklahoma City boasted a population of only 50,000 when, in 1909, a group of businessmen organized a club with membership made up of representatives of different businesses and professions.
 The club took the name “Iron Cross Club.”

 Lee B. Mettler, President of the Kansas City Rotary Club, visited the club in November 1910.
 He was struck by the similarity in the membership of Rotary with the Oklahoma City group and proposed the Oklahoma City group join the Rotary association of clubs being formed.
 They filed for admission to the National Association of Rotary Clubs of America on November 22, 1910.
 The Oklahoma City group was accepted by Rotary and a charter was issued naming the group the 29th club in Rotary as of November 7, 1911.